cruncher/resource/README.md

     var resource = Resource(url, options);

-Creates an array-like object that loads and saves RESTfully to the URL, and stores and retrieves locally if <code>localforage</code> is available.
+Creates an array-like object that loads and saves RESTfully to the
+<code>url</code>, and stores and retrieves locally if <code>localforage</code>
+is available.

 ### Dependencies